Dog & Cat Desexing Camberwell

 - If you desex your male cat, you can prevent the occurrence of urine marking and spraying.

-- If you desex your pet, you can prevent the occurrence of antisocial behaviour and aggression, especially in male animals.
+- Desexing your pet can decrease antisocial behaviour and aggression, especially in male animals.

-- Desexing your pet can eliminate the significant risk of them trying to escape to mate and potentially being injured, killed, or going missing, especially for male cats.
+- By desexing your pet, you can avoid the significant risk of them trying to escape to mate and potentially being injured, killed, or going missing.

 - By desexing your pet, you can avoid the risk of fighting with other animals of the same sex and species, especially male cats.

-Common questions we are asked include:-
+Common questions we are asked include:

-By desexing your pet, their personality will remain unaffected, but it can decrease aggression in male animals.
+If you desex your pet, their personality will remain the same, but it can decrease aggression in male animals.
 Your male dog is likely to behave better around other male dogs and male cats are less likely to fight.
 Male animals can also become friendlier toward their owners, especially male cats.
 All pets are less likely to try to escape and roam.
 The guarding instinct is retained, so your dog will continue to guard you and your house.

 It is not recommended to spay a female dog while she is on heat as it may increase the risk of bleeding.
 However, in the case of female cats, due to their long period of being on heat, we may make exceptions.
 For more information, please do not hesitate to contact us.

-Please note that overfeeding, not desexing, is the main cause of obesity in pets.
-After desexing, your pet's dietary requirements may change, and they may need to be fed less, depending on their breed, age, and activity level.
-If you require further information, please do not hesitate to get in touch with us.
+Desexing does not cause obesity, as overfeeding is the primary cause of obesity in pets.
+However, there may be changes in your pet's dietary requirements after desexing, and they may need to be fed less than before, depending on their age, breed, and activity level.
+If you have any questions, don't hesitate to reach out to us.

-In Australia, having a litter does not improve your cat or dog's personality or happiness.
-Unwanted kittens and puppies are still put down, so it is not recommended to have litters unless they are wanted and can be cared for.
-Early desexing also reduces the risk of mammary tumours in female dogs.
+In Australia, having a litter does not change your cat or dog's personality or make them happier.
+Unwanted kittens and puppies are often euthanised, so we do not encourage new litters unless they are wanted and can be cared for properly.
+Early desexing also helps reduce the risk of mammary tumours in female dogs.

 What to do before the surgery.